“A local and a national treasure”

 - In 2010 we applied for the Green Tourism for London award and awaiting a potential Silver grading.
 We have also been accepted as one of the first theatres’s to be part of Ecovenue through The Theatres Trust which aims to improve environmental performance in small to medium sized theatres across Greater London.

-Polka is currently recruiting for a new Head of Production.
+Polka is currently recruiting for a new Marketing Coordinator and Trustees.

 Please click here for further information.